-- 2. Only graduate, post graduate, regular, and professional certificates may be renewed through Inservice participation (not temporary or substitute certificates). - 3.
+- 1. Certificate renewal forms may be completed online, or printed and mailed by the employee.
+The Human Resources Office will provide the Department of Education the inservice information for recertification the extension.
+Certificate renewal forms may also be completed online, or printed and mailed by the employee. - 2.
+Only graduate, post graduate, regular, and professional certificates may be renewed through Inservice participation (not temporary or substitute certificates). - 3.
 A minimum of 120 total points (20 of which are ESE approved SB 1108 coursework) must be earned through Inservice activities, college coursework, or a combination thereof in each five year recertification window.
 Specific guidelines regarding content areas and the earning of points apply to each of the three alternatives.
-Individuals are encouraged to seek assistance in planning their strategies for certification renewal by contacting the Inservice Office. - 4.
-Individuals planning to renew a certificate through college coursework should contact the Human Resource Office for guidance.
+Individuals are encouraged to seek assistance in planning their strategies for certification renewal by contacting the Inservice Office at 983-5112. - 4.
+Individuals planning to renew a certificate through college coursework should contact the Human Resources Office for guidance.